petterhh/ndt-tools/README.md

 * `tagging_error_analysis.py` performs error analysis in terms of precision, recall and F score.

-<strong>Please cite the following thesis if you use these resources in academic works</strong>:
+##References
-Hohle, P. (2016).
+'Please cite the following thesis if you use these resources in academic works' Hohle, P. (2016).
 [Optimizing a PoS Tag Set for Norwegian Dependency Parsing](https://www.duo.uio.no/bitstream/handle/10852/51091/Hohle-master.pdf).
 Unpublished master's thesis, University of Oslo, Oslo, Norway.